Leaseholder consultation explained

 - Give you the opportunity to make further observations within 30 days of the notice date.

-You have the option to make further observations and we shall respond in writing to you, stating our response and any action we agree to take to further amend the works specification if the observations are considered reasonable.
+You have the option to make further observations and we'll respond in writing to you, stating any action we agree to take to further amend the works specification if the observations are considered reasonable.

 Stage 3: Award of contract

-At the end of the second observation period and once we have made any necessary amendments to the work specification, we will formally appoint the selected contractor and enter into a contract with them.
-At this stage we will provide you with a notice setting out the following:
+At the end of the second observation period, and once we've made any necessary amendments to the work specification, we'll formally appoint the selected contractor and enter into a contract with them.
+At this stage we'll provide you with a notice setting out the following:

 - The name of the contractor who has been awarded the contract.

-- The date we expect that they will start the work.
+- The date we expect them to start the work.

-- If we have not chosen the lowest tender we shall tell you why we have made that decision (we are not obliged to do this if the contractor has been appointed in line with European Union procurement rules).
+- If we haven't chosen the lowest tender we'll tell you why we've made that decision (we're not obliged to do this if the contractor has been appointed in line with European Union procurement rules).

 - A summary of any observations received at Stage 2.